anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 >  \<profile name>[.\<profile_extension>][.\<extra profile specs>]

-where the specifications enclosed within "[" and "]" are optional, and the 'extra profile specs" are needed to capture special node configurations not accounted for by the profile and profile extensions.
+where the specifications enclosed within "[" and "]" are optional, and the 'extra profile specs' are needed to capture special node configurations not accounted for by the profile and profile extensions.

 Examples, node configurations specified as: B, B.low-latency, H,  and H.very-high-speed-network.very-low-latency-edge.

-Similarly, the capabilities required by the workload can be specified as:
+A workload needs to specify the configuration and capabilities of the infratsructure that it can un on, the size of the resources it needs, and additional information (extra-specs) such as whether the workload can share core siblings (SMT thread) or not, whether it has affinity (viz., needs to be placed on the same infrastructure node) with other workloads, etc. The capabilities required by the workload can, thus, be specified as:

 >  \<profile name>[.\<profile_extension>][.\<extra profile specs>].\<workload flavour specs>[.\<extra-specs>]

-where the \<workload flavour specs> are specified as defined in [4.2.4.3 Workload Flavours Specifications Format](#4.2.4.3) below.
+where the \<workload flavour specs> are specified as defined in [4.2.4.3 Resource Flavours Specifications Format](#4.2.4.3) below.

 <a name="4.2.1"></a>
 ### 4.2.1 Profiles